merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

     def filter_pfam(self):
-        """Filter Pfam data according to whether the ACC is in the Interacdome dataset"""
+        """Filter Pfam data according to whether the ACC is in the InteracDome dataset"""

         interacdome_pfam_accessions = self.get_interacdome_pfam_accessions()